 \subsubsection{Case 1}

-The $H$-arrow is shown in Figure \ref{fig:homotopy1}.
-There are no special generators. $d$-arrows starting at $\mathbf{y}$ involving the one strand around $p+1$ include: \begin{itemize} \item Merging with a strand above (case 1.1) \item Merging with a strand below (case 1.2) \item Moving a part not containing $p+1$ to the right (case 1.3) \item Moving a part containing $p+1$ to the right (case 1.4). \end{itemize} $d$-arrows starting at $H_{ord}\mathbf{x}$ involving the two strands shown include: \begin{itemize} \item Merging upper strand with a strand above (case 1.1) \item Merging lower strand with a strand below (case 1.2) \item Moving a part of the lower strand (case 1.3) \item Moving a part of the upper strand (case 1.4). \end{itemize} Crossing the two strands gets back to $\mathbf{y}$.
+In this case we consider generators $\mathbf{y}$ with key segment at left and key pair at left as a double horizontal.
+The $H$-arrow $\mathbf{y}\to\mathbf{x}$ is shown in Figure \ref{fig:homotopy1}.
+There are no special generators.
+The $d$-arrows starting at $\mathbf{y}$ involving the one strand around $p+1$ include: \begin{itemize} \item Merging with a strand above (Case 1.1) \item Merging with a strand below (Case 1.2) \item Moving a part not containing $p+1$ to the right (Case 1.3) \item Moving a part containing $p+1$ to the right (Case 1.4). \end{itemize} The $d$-arrows starting at $\mathbf{x}$ involving the two strands shown include: \begin{itemize} \item Merging upper strand with a strand above (Case 1.1) \item Merging lower strand with a strand below (Case 1.2) \item Moving a part of the lower strand (Case 1.3) \item Moving a part of the upper strand (Case 1.4). \end{itemize} Crossing the two strands gets back to $\mathbf{y}$.